Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

 \subsection{Ablation Study}

-To evaluate the contribution of each component in Proto-LeakNet, we conducted three ablation studies targeting its key modules.
-First, we examined the role of prototypes and feature-attention in structuring the latent space (Table~\ref{tab:ablation}).
-Removing prototypes substantially disrupts latent organization, lowering both Top-1 Accuracy and Macro~AUC, while omitting attention reduces focus on informative latent dimensions.
-Their combination yields the best results, confirming that prototypes and attention jointly enforce structured, discriminative embeddings that capture signal-leak cues.
-Replacing Stable Diffusion~2.1 with Stable Diffusion~XL (SDXL) produced nearly identical results (Top-1 Acc.
-82.55\% and Macro AUC of 98.09\%), confirming that signal-leak behavior is intrinsic to the diffusion process itself.
+To systematically assess the contribution of each architectural component in Proto-LeakNet, we conduct controlled ablation experiments targeting its core modules.
+All ablations are performed under identical training and evaluation conditions to isolate the effect of each design choice.
+First, we analyze the role of prototype supervision and feature-wise attention in structuring the embedding space (Table~\ref{tab:ablation}).
+Removing prototype supervision significantly degrades both Top-1 Accuracy and Macro~AUC, indicating that explicit centroid attraction and inter-class margin enforcement are essential for maintaining geometric consistency across generator-specific clusters.
+Eliminating feature-wise attention, on the other hand, reduces the model’s ability to emphasize the most informative latent dimensions across diffusion steps, resulting in less compact embeddings and decreased separability.
+The combination of prototypes and attention consistently yields the strongest performance, confirming that structured supervision and selective feature aggregation jointly enhance discriminative capacity while preserving representation stability.
+To evaluate whether signal-leak exploitation depends on a specific diffusion backbone, we replace Stable Diffusion~2.1 with Stable Diffusion~XL (SDXL) while keeping the remainder of the architecture unchanged.
+The resulting performance remains nearly identical (Top-1 Acc.
+82.55\% and Macro~AUC 98.09\%), suggesting that the observed signal-leak behavior is not model-specific but rather intrinsic to diffusion-based generative processes.